Why Do I Lash Out? Understanding the Roots of Anger and Frustration

 4 min read

-In 2020, 1 in 6 Americans entered therapy.
+In 2020, 1 in 6 Americans entered therapy for their mental health.
 Admitting that you need help and seeking therapy is the first step in the long process of recovering from mental illness.
 If you’re in therapy, you know that healing from your past traumas and learning new coping skills can be a taxing, difficult process.

 So, how do you know that therapy is helping?
 Mental health disorders have different effects on everyone.
 What looks and feels like health and wellness for you could be very different from someone else’s.